seeseemelk/nice-curses/README.md

 ### struct ProgressBar.Config
 Has following fields:
-- `char empty = '-'` - a character to use for drawing empty areas of the progress bar.
+- `wint_t empty = '-'` - a character to use for drawing empty areas of the
+  progress bar.
-- `char filled = '#'` - a character to use for drawing filled areas of the progress bar.
+- `wint_t filled = '#'` - a character to use for drawing filled areas of the
+  progress bar.
-- `int emptyAttr = Attr.normal` - attribute to use for drawing empty areas.
+- `chtype emptyAttr = Attr.normal` - attribute to use for drawing empty areas.
-- `int filledAttr = Attr.normal` -  attribute to use for drawing filled areas.
+- `chtype filledAttr = Attr.normal` -  attribute to use for drawing filled
+  areas.
 - `bool vertical = false` - when set, the bar will be filled in vertical direction, rather than in horizontal.
 - `bool reverse = false` - when set, the bar will be filled from the right to